Sections of this webpage:

 I admitted they were, and both trucks followed us as we taxied back to the ramp and verified we were okay as we shut down.

-Thanks to Carolyn Pilaar and her instructors Carl Myers and Karen Winters, it was just another unremarkable flight entered in logbooks which now tally more than 2,200 hours of flying.
+Thanks to Carolyn Pilaar and her instructors Carl Myers and Karen Winters, it was just another unremarkable flight entered in logbooks which now tally 2,300 hours of flying.

 Someone Helped Me; Now It's My Turn